Kunstmaan/BootstrapCK4-Skin/README.md

 ## Installation

-### Just skin please
+#### Just skin please

 Add the whole bootstrapck folder to the skin folder.
 In ckeditor.js and config.js change the skin name to "bootstrapck".
 Done!

-### The whole skin - sass - grunt package
+#### The whole skin - sass - grunt package

 All the sass files are included in the bootstrapck folder.
-So follow the 'just skin please'-steps and add the Gruntfile.js to de ckeditor folder You can start tampering now.
+So follow the 'just skin please'-steps and add the Gruntfile.js to de ckeditor folder.
+You can start tampering now.

 ## Demo